AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 #### Safe

-Block phishing, malcious and other unsafe websites
+Blocks phishing, malicious and other unsafe websites

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|